ExCiteS/communitymaps-help/_en/data-privacy-statement.md

 - let us have proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill), and
 - let us know the information to which your request relates.

-You can find out if we hold any personal information about you by making a ‘subject access request’ under the Data Protection Act 1998.
+You can find out if we hold any personal information about you by making a 'subject access request' under the Data Protection Act 1998.
 Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.

 ## Keeping your personal information secure